HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 ```

 ## 11.36 ##
 The max method in the Collections class can not be used with an array as argument.
-The array need to be converted to an ArrayList that is allowed to be used as an argument.
+The array need to be converted to an ArrayList that is an type allowed to be used as an argument.
 ```Java
 Integer[] array = {3, 5, 95, 4, 15, 34, 3, 6, 5};
 ArrayList<Integer> list = new ArrayList<(Arrays.asList(array));
 System.out.println(java.util.Collections.max(list));
 ```

+## 11.37 ##
+A class can by default access another class in the same package but classes outside of the package will not be able to access it by default.
+This means that if this is the desired level of visibility so shall the accessibility modifier simply be omitted.